Still holding onto his mouth, Dem was determined not to let them go.

 "I'd be lying if I said I'm not nervous," Gem said as he adjusted the giant backpack they brought along, containing everything that they would possibly need.

 Zain turned his head towards Gem in surprise.
 "I can't believe I'm hearing such a statement from you, of all people.
-We haven't even left the safe garden surrounding the village!"
+We haven't even left the safe part of the forest surrounding the village!"

-"But don't worry; you have a good leader," Zain added.
+"But rest assured; you have a good leader," Zain added with a slight smile.

 "Shut it!
 Why are you speaking like some experienced jerk?
 You're not my leader," Gem barked, annoyed.